 Research Advisor at UMass Amherst: Dr. Shlomo Zilberstein

-Students Mentored at UMass Amherst: Roman Ganchin, Justin Purcell
+Students Mentored at UMass Amherst: Yi Fung, Roman Ganchin, Justin Purcell

 Students Mentored at Wake Forest: Amanda Chou, Yilin (David) Yang